 Jesse enjoys building community, discussing politics and philosophy, cooking, spending time with friends and family and going to the gym.
 He strongly believes that O∆K members, both those who are currently enrolled and those who have graduated, are among the most qualified citizens in civil society to be leading our communities in these challenging times and encourages all O∆K members to answer the call of leadership beyond campus.

 Commentary topics: mentoring; collaborative leadership; leadership competencies; strategic planning

-National President Matthew W. Clifford is Associate Dean of Students and Director of Campus Life Projects at Wake Forest University in Winston-Salem, N.C.
-In his role at Wake Forest, Matthew handles student conduct, crisis management, and community response.
-Additionally, Matthew leads assessment efforts for the Division of Campus Life at Wake Forest.
+Board Chair Matthew W. Clifford is Assistant Vice President for Campus Life and Dean of Residence Life and Housing at Wake Forest University in Winston-Salem, N.C.
+In addition, Matthew leads assessment efforts for the Division of Campus Life at Wake Forest.